jblang/supermon64/README.md

 The earliest documented appearance of Supermon that I could find was in the [January 1980 issue of The Transactor](https://archive.org/details/transactor-magazines-v2-i08).
 From its origins on the PET, Supermon made its way to the VIC and the Commodore 64.
-It apparently shares its DNA with the monitor and mini assembler programs on the Apple II, as well as Micromon on various Commodore computers.
+It apparently shares some DNA with the monitor and mini assembler on the Apple II as well as Micromon and MADS monitors on various Commodore computers.

 The first version for the Commodore 64 appeared as a type-in program in the [January 1983 issue of Compute Magazine](https://archive.org/details/1983-01-compute-magazine).